doaa10/online_shopping/README.md

 Create a pull request to the original repository.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# License:
-This project is licensed under the MIT License - see the LICENSE file for details.

 # Acknowledgments:
 This project was created as a learning exercise for building e-commerce features with React.